dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 ### LambdaExpression

-DryIoc allows to get an actual [ExpressionTree](https://docs.microsoft.com/en-us/dotnet/csharp/expression-trees) composed by container to resolve a service.
-An expression may be used:
+Allows getting an actual [ExpressionTree](https://msdn.microsoft.com/en-us/library/bb397951.aspx) composed by container to resolve a service.

-- For diagnostics to check if container creates a service in an expected way.
+- It may be used either for diagnostics, to check if container creates the service in an expected way.
-- In code generation scenarios by converting an expression to C# code via [ExpressionToCode](https://github.com/EamonNerbonne/ExpressionToCode) during compile or build time.
+- In code generation scenarios, by converting the expression to C# code with something like [ExpressionToCode](https://github.com/EamonNerbonne/ExpressionToCode) library.
+It may be done even at compile-time.
 - To understand how DryIoc works internally.

 ```cs